 - Sleep disturbances

 - Physical aches

 If you have an elementary age child, or work with children this age, here are some things to keep in mind:

-- Keep them in the loop – children this age need to know in general what the plans for the family, school and community are.
+- Keep them in the loop.
+Children this age need to know in general what the plans for the family, school and community are.
 They especially need to know about details that affect them.
-Do they need to help out so parents can deal with recovery?

 - Watch your own responses.
 Your kids will respond calmly if you are in control of your fears and panic.
 As hard at this is in a time of disaster, it will help your entire family move through this difficult time to recovery and the return of "normal" life.